Bhupendra Patel to be next CM of Gujarat | english.lokmat.com

 Bhupendra Patel to be next CM of Gujarat

-Bhupendra Patel, Member of Legislative Assembly from Gujarat's Ghatlodia constituency has been elected as the new Chief Minister of Gujarat, Union Minister Narendra Singh Tomar announced here on Sunday.
+Bhupendra Patel, Member of Legislative Assembly from Gujarat's Ghatlodia constituency will be the new Chief Minister of Gujarat, the BJP decided in its meeting on Sunday, Union Minister Narendra Singh Tomar announced here.

-Bhupendra Patel, Member of Legislative Assembly from Gujarat's Ghatlodia constituency has been elected as the new Chief Minister of Gujarat, Union Minister Narendra Singh Tomar announced here on Sunday.
+Bhupendra Patel, Member of Legislative Assembly from Gujarat's Ghatlodia constituency will be the new Chief Minister of Gujarat, the BJP decided in its meeting on Sunday, Union Minister Narendra Singh Tomar announced here.

-The new Gujarat CM was announced by the BJP at its core committee meeting that concluded at Kamalam.
+The decision was made by the BJP at its core committee meeting at Kamalam, the party's headquarters here, to pick up the successor for Vijay Rupani, a day after he resigned as chief minister of Gujarat.

 "Bhupendra Patel elected as the new leader of BJP Legislative Party," said Union Minister and BJP's Gujarat-in-charge Tomar said after the party's legislative meeting.